Dickinson Museum Center

-The Dickinson Museum Center is an organization that preserves and presents history through a museum complex in Dickinson, North Dakota.
+The Dickinson Museum Center is and organization that preserves and presents history through a museum complex in Dickinson, North Dakota.
 The organization operates the museum center, which serves as a history museum for the city of Dickinson, Stark County, and Southwest North Dakota.

 The museum consists of a city-owned, 12 acre park that includes multiple buildings and is managed in part by several non-profit organizations.

 Badlands Dinosaur Museum

 This museum houses thousands of rock, mineral, and fossil specimens including a complete Triceratops skeleton, and award-winning feathered dinosaur models by artist Boban Filipovic.
 It was privately run from 1993 to 2015 during which time it was called "Dakota Dinosaur Museum".
 Since December 2015 it has been owned and operated by the City of Dickinson, and was renamed "Badlands Dinosaur Museum" in 2017.

 Joachim Regional Museum

 The Joachim Regional Museum features local art and history exhibits, and is managed by the Southwestern North Dakota Museum Foundation.
 Permanent exhibits include a Western art gallery and a dollhouse.
 The building includes the Osborn Reading and Research Room.